-VASER® Liposuction is an improved form of liposuction that utilises the assistance of ultrasound wave energy to emulsify stubborn fat before removing the melted fat tissues via suction.
-This is a targeted and gentle process as compared to traditional liposuction as the Vaser probe only directs its energy to fat tissues, leaving other important connective tissues relatively untouched, making the fat removal more efficient and safe.
+Vaser Liposuction is a type of ultrasonic-assisted liposuction technique.
+It uses ultrasound wave energy to emulsify stubborn fat before removing the melted fat tissues via suction.
+This is a targeted and gentler process as compared to traditional liposuction.

 Saddlebags & Inner thighs